 3) Loyalty to their specific brand interpretation of the myth

 Once you accept these parameters, they can program any bias and prejudice.
 Then those in control of the programming can add anything else.
 They can program you to protect your faith and belief with violence.
 People kill other people in the name of their imaginary friends and enemies.
-They learn to hate based on religious, ethnic, racial, and gender bias.
+They justify hate because other religions are evil, other ethnic-racial groups are inhuman.
 The ultimate protection is when the takeover of a culture or society installs their backward beliefs as law.

 When we make belief perform as knowledge, we program the mind to reject facts or opinions that threaten our belief system.
 It is the slippery slope that leads to extremist ideologies.